richgabrielli/100-days-of-code/log.md

 * Made all changes to Proof of Concept incorporating the Exercise model.
 * Streamlined HeartRate average in model.
 Changed predicate from workout to workout.startdate and workout.enddate.
 * Tried to get VO2Max out using the same type of Statistical Query.
 No Luck.
 Should be straight forward: same as HR, but with Type .vo2max

+### Day 9: December 13, 2017

+**Today's Progress**:
+* Continued to try and get VO2Max out.
+No Luck at all.
+No errors, just nil results.
+Should be straight forward.
+Not a lot online.
+Watched Apple talk introducing vo2max, but nothing.
+* Refactored sample function to allow passing a sample type and returning the value.
+Much more efficient.